Thinking of travel with your pet for the holiday? Here’s what you need to know now.

 Check with your specific airline on their guidelines, or, check for train or bus tickets to your destination instead!

 What you pack greatly depends on your individual dog and where you are going.
 One constant, though, is a water dish, water, and enough dog food to last the trip.

 With all the change that’s going to be happening with travel, your pet will likely appreciate receiving their usual food instead of an unfamiliar brand you picked up at the gas station when you realized you forgot to pack it!

 If you have a smaller dog, a carrying crate might be useful.
 Especially if you’re traveling on an airline.

 In fact, certain airlines mandate it.
 Check with your airline for guidelines on what you might need to bring.

 A common piece of gear when traveling in the car is a seat belt harness for dogs.
 However, all are not created equally, and some may actually be dangerous.
 Be sure to do your research and to get the right size for your dog.

-If you decide to travel for the holidays with your pup, be safe and have a happy holiday season!
+If you are traveling with your pets for the holiday, this guide has provided helpful tips with what you need to know to stay be safe and to have a happy holiday season!